• 01616 966 229

 These fines are also based on a number of factors including the seriousness of the offence; culpability; the actual harm caused; and the company’s annual turnover or an individual’s financial circumstances.
 It is also important to note that, if the offence is accepted, credit for an early guilty plea can lead to a deduction of up to a third off the total fine.
 However, it is abundantly clear that the fines issued in CQC prosecution cases can be significant and no doubt severely affect a provider’s ability to continue to invest in and maintain their care business.

-Most recently, on 27th January 2023, it was reported that Nottingham University Hospitals NHS Trust were prosecuted for failing to provide safe care and treatment to a mother and her baby, exposing them to a significant risk of avoidable harm.
+In May 2024, it was reported that a care home provider was prosecuted for failing to provide safe care and treatment to a 75-year-old male resident who was at risk of falls, exposing him to a significant risk of avoidable harm which ultimately led to his death.
 The fine that can be imposed for this offence is unlimited.

 Whilst most of the offences prosecuted by the CQC are punishable by a fine only, in a prosecution for an offence of carrying out a regulated activity without registration, contrary to Section 10 of the Health and Social Care Act 2008, the court can impose an unlimited fine and/or a sentence of up to 12 months imprisonment.